-All premium pay provided under this Section shall be compensated only for time actually worked in the assigned premium capacity, unless otherwise provided.
+With respect to employees who are not "new members", as defined in the PEPRA all premium pay provided under this Section shall be compensated for time actually worked and while the employee is on a paid leave of absence.
+With respect to "new members", AaAll premium pay provided under this Section shall be compensated only for time actually worked in the assigned premium capacity, unless otherwise provided.
 Employees must be in a paid status to receive premium pay.